Forward selection and post-selection inference in factorial designs

-In this section we provide some theoretical insights into the forward factor screening algorithm (Algorithm \ref{alg:forward-ms}).
-The discussion in this section starts from a more broad discussion where we allow the S-step to be general procedures that satisfy certain conditions.
-We will show Bonferroni corrected marginal t-test is a special case of these procedures. \commenting{ Recall that the validity of a test requires that given the null is true, the probability of rejection should be less than the pre-specified significance level.
+In this section, we provide some theoretical insights into the forward factor selection algorithm (Algorithm \ref{alg:forward-ms}).
+This section starts from a more broad discussion where we allow the S-step to be general procedures that satisfy certain conditions.
+We will show Bonferroni corrected marginal $t$-test is a special case of these procedures. \commenting{ Recall that the validity of a test requires that given the null is true, the probability of rejection should be less than the pre-specified significance level.
 The consistency of a test, on the other hand, requires that when the alternative is true, we have probability tending to 1 to reject the null.
-Following the tradition in the realm of screening \citep{wasserman2009high}, we introduce the following definitions: \begin{definition}[Terminologies for screening] The following terminologies are wrapped up for the discussion of screening: \begin{itemize} \item Type I error: commit a false positive.
+Following the tradition in the realm of selection \citep{wasserman2009high}, we introduce the following definitions: \begin{definition}[Terminologies for selection] The following terminologies are wrapped up for the discussion of selection: \begin{itemize} \item Type I error: commit a false positive.
 Because the selected positives are contained in $\hat{\bbM}$, this translates into $\hat{\bbM}\cap\bbM^{\star c}\neq \varnothing$. \item Type II error: commit a false negative.
 Because the selected negatives are contained in $\hat{\bbM}$, this translates into $\hat{\bbM}^c\cap\bbM^{\star}\neq \varnothing$. \end{itemize} \end{definition}

 Clearly size measures the ability of under-selection; because zero $q(\hat{\bbM})$ means $\hat{\bbM}\subset \bbM^\star$.
-Power measures the ability of over-selection, because a power of 1 means $\bbM^\star\subset\hat{\bbM}$.
+Power measures the ability of over-selection because a power of 1 means $\bbM^\star\subset\hat{\bbM}$.
 We have the following graph to visualize the idea:

 }